Customer Experience

 This British multinational company produces foods, cleaning agents, beauty products, and personal care items, for 190 countries.
 Unilever's key brands include Dove, Ben & Jerry's, and Hellman's.
 They localize products and marketing campaigns for different market segments, such as Dove’s ‘My Beauty, My Say’ campaign in China.

-A multidomestic strategy is a "local first" approach and requires a strong localization strategy.
+A successful multidomestic strategy relies on robust web localization efforts.
+It's crucial to customize your product offerings and messaging to ensure that they resonate with your target markets.
 The key to a successful plan includes developing products, services, and brand messaging that are highly responsive to the local market.
 This requires significant research, planning, and insight.

 Fortunately, a website localization services provider such as MotionPoint can help you develop a localization strategy that will enable you to expand into any market.
 Thanks to our advanced technology, you can quickly and affordably: